afentonjr/BayES-Lab/README.md

 ## Use

 The following sections contain information on how to use BayES’Lab.
 As mentioned above, there are two modules: <b>Library Development</b> and <b>Compound Identification</b>.
-These may be run either indepdently or sequentially; for the latter, a library can be constructed using the <b>Library Development</b> module, which can then be applied to the <b>Compound Identification</b> module to identify electroactive compounds.
+These may be run either indepdently or sequentially; for the latter, a library can be constructed using the <b>Library Development</b> module, which can then be applied to the <b>Compound Identification</b> module to identify analytes.
 Note that for each module, there are a list of inputs/outputs, example script(s), command-line use instructions, and for <b>Library Development</b>, instructions for use on the MIT Supercloud (in theory, any supercomputing resource can be used with the appropriate modifications).

 ### Library Development